Health Care Guide Information

 Less water intake leads to concentrated urine, crystal settling, and kidney stone formation.

-Eating more sugar and salt in diet:
+Eating more sugar and salt in the diet:

 Frequent urinary tract infections: